jdegand/LCOGT-takehomeinterview/README.md

 # Take Home Interview Project

-This is my solution to this [repo](https://github.com/LCOGT/takehomeinterview).
+This is my solution to a past interview challenge from [LCOGT](https://github.com/LCOGT).

 ## Screenshots